vale981/website/site/content/posts/subfigures-in-revtex.md

 draft = false
 +++

-I'm in the process of writing a paper at the moment (yay!).
+I'm in the process of writing a paper (yay!).
 Merrily I add a formula here a plot there; but my supervisor zeroes in immediately on a two-panel figure with sub figures called "a" and "b"
 saying: